-Muhammara is a deep, rich roasted red pepper dip, packed with plenty of heat and flavor.
+Muhammara is a deep, rich, roasted red pepper dip packed with plenty of flavor.

 It is made from fresh red peppers, which are first cooked and then ground into a paste with walnuts, breadcrumbs, and olive oil.

-Lebanese also enjoy it spread on bread or toast, or as a sauce for kebabs, grilled meats, and fish.
+In Lebanon, it’s also enjoyed spread on bread or toast or as a sauce for kebabs, grilled meats, and fish.

 Man’ouche is similar to an Italian pizza.
-It’s made from dough, mixed with thyme and olive oil, that’s rolled and spread into an thin, oval shape.
+It’s made from dough, mixed with thyme and olive oil, that’s rolled and spread into a thin, oval shape.

 Once the dough base is ready, you can load it with a wide range of toppings.
 Popular choices include cheese mixes, labneh, kechek (dried yogurt), fresh vegetables, and many more.